Part Three: Guidelines for Students

 (Approved by College Council May 14, 1988)

-No non-transfer student shall rush for a Greek social organization until that student has earned at least 12 credit hours at Cortland, and earned a grade point average of 2.0 or better, with this verification to occur by the Student Affairs Office after Greek organizations have submitted lists of proposed members to the Campus Activities and Corey Union Office.
-Any Greek organization failing to comply with the above stipulation shall be suspended for a minimum of one year, and any Greek organization failing to submit full required information on this matter shall also be suspended for one year.
+No non-transfer student shall be eligible to join a recognized Greek fraternity or sorority until that student has earned at least 12 credit hours at Cortland, and earned a cumulative grade point average of 2.0 or better.
+Verification is to be done by the Campus Activities and Corey Union Office.
+SUNY Cortland will honor any higher cumulative grade point average requirement that a recognized fraternal organization may have as a requirement for membership consideration.
+Any recognized Greek organization failing to comply with the above stipulation shall be suspended for a minimum of one year, and any recognized Greek organization failing to submit full required information on this matter shall also be suspended for one year.

-SUNY Cortland students are prohibited from joining or affiliating with any groups that have been permanently banned by the College.
-For this purpose, affiliation is defined as joining, rushing, pledging or being involved in any activity that would normally be associated with being a member of an organization.
-In addition, residing in facilities that are owned or controlled by these organizations is considered affiliation.
-This policy is effective May 3, 2000, meaning that any students who were affiliated with groups banned by the College prior to that date will not be considered in violation of this policy.
+SUNY Cortland students are prohibited from joining or affiliating with any groups that have been permanently banned by the university.
+This also applies to any underground group.
+For this purpose, affiliation is defined as joining, rushing, pledging or being involved in any activity that would normally be associated with being a member of the group.
+In addition, residing in facilities that are owned or controlled by these groups is considered affiliation.
+This policy is effective May 3, 2000, meaning that any students who were affiliated with groups banned by SUNY Cortland prior to that date will not be considered in violation of this policy.